Malacca Eats: 15 Places for Local Food in Malacca Old Town - Part 2

 There are many nice places to have local food in Malacca, but it is quite a long list.
-So, we have multiple posts to list them all.
-For this post, we continue to list places right in the old Chinatown, where Jonker Street is.
+So, we have 3 posts to list them all.
+For this post, we continue to list places right in the old town, where Jonker Street is.

 Did you missed Part 1 (No. 1 - 8)?

 60 East & West Rendezvous is popular for its Nyonya rice dumpling and cendol.
 Nyonya dumpling is usually filled with minced meat and rice, unlike Chinese dumplings that use fatty pork belly meat.
 The natural blue colouring on the rice is extracted from blue pea flowers.
 Pairing a dumpling with a bowl of cold cendol is just nice for afternoon tea.